 When you are looking for a home in NYC, it helps to be prepared.
-Fail to move fast enough, and you could lose out to another buyer that is organized and has everything submitted.
-One crucial step every buyer should include with their offer is what’s called a proof of funds letter.
+Fail to move fast enough, and you could lose out to another organized buyer and has everything submitted.
+One crucial step every buyer should include with their offer is a proof of funds letter.
 If you are a first-time buyer, here is what you need to know about this document and why it’s so important.

 What is a Proof of Funds letter?What is a Proof of Funds letter?